Pipeline YAML Reference#

 property is optional and it allows you to define conditions, written

-in Conditions DSL, which are based on branch name or tag
+in Conditions DSL, which are based on the branch name or tag

-name of current push which initiated whole pipeline.
+name of current push which initiated entire pipeline.

-If condition defined in this way is evaluated to be true, the block will be skipped.
+If a condition defined in this way is evaluated to be true, the block will be skipped.

-When block is skipped, it means that it will immediately finish with result
+When a block is skipped, it means that it will immediately finish with a passed

 Its result_reason will be set to skipped